mmoskal/guidance-ts/README.md

 # guidance.ts

-This library implements a TypeScript interface for `llguidance`.
+This library implements a TypeScript interface for [llguidance](https://github.com/microsoft/llguidance).
 It is inspired by Python [Guidance](https://github.com/guidance-ai/guidance).

 The user of the library construct grammars (`GrammarNode` class),